flutter/website/src/docs/release/breaking-changes/container-color.md

 return Container(color: Colors.red);
 ```

-Previously, this code would result in a widget heirarchy that used a
+Previously, this code resulted in a widget heirarchy that used a
 `BoxDecoration` to actually paint the background color.
-The `BoxDecoration`
+The `BoxDecoration` widget covers many cases other than
-widget covers many cases other than just painting a background color, and is
+just painting a background color,
-not as efficient as the new `ColoredBox` widget, which only paints a background
+and is not as efficient as the new `ColoredBox` widget,
-color.
+which only paints a background color.

-Widget tests that wanted to assert based on the color of a container in the
+Widget tests that wanted to assert based on the color
-widget tree would previously have to find the `BoxDecoration` to actually get
+of a container in the widget tree would previously have
+to find the `BoxDecoration` to actually get
 the color of the container.
 Now, they are able to check the `color` property
-on the `Container` itself, unless a `BoxDecoration` was explicitly provided as
+on the `Container` itself, unless a `BoxDecoration`
-the `decoration` property.
+was explicitly provided as the `decoration` property.
 It is still an error to supply both `color` and
 `decoration` to `Container`.

 ## Migration guide

-Tests that assert on the color of a `Container` or that expected it to create a
+Tests that assert on the color of a `Container`
+or that expected it to create a
 `BoxDecoration` need to be modified.

 Code before migration: